William Sturgis Bigelow: Buddhism

 With Fenollosa, Bigelow converted to Tendai Buddhism and taught and lectured on the subject back in Boston.
 He framed Buddhism in Episcopalian terms (such as "bishop" to describe senior monks) and dismissed Zen and Shin Buddhism, referring to the latter as a "very big and popular and easy-going sect... the Salvation Army of Buddhism."

 Bigelow's publicity for his vision of Japan extended to his teachings on Buddhism.
 He delivered the annual Ingersoll Lecture on the Immortality of Man at Harvard in 1908, which was published as a book in Buddhism and Immortality.
 Bigelow used the scientific language of natural selection to explain spiritual evolution, as when an individual emerges from "unconditioned consciousness" and "moves up the scale of evolution guided by natural selection."
 Next, the individual moves to a level of celestial experience and finally is able to "return to the unconditioned consciousness from which all things emerge.
-In his view, familial ties were created by reincarnaton and what he called "thought transference."
+In his view, familial ties were created by reincarnation and what he called "thought transference."

 Bigelow's contemporaries compared his relationship to the Japanese monk who instructed him in Buddhism as that of "a filial child" to a "benevolent father."
 Historian T.J.
 Jackson Lears has analyzed Bigelow's embrace of Buddhism as "leaving a stern father for a benign Ajari [teacher]."
 Bigelow accepted both material and spiritual evolution and believed Buddhism and science were compatible.